Industry | Where does Toyota's Intelligent Driving go from here?

 With the rise of China's intelligence, not only Toyota but other joint-venture brands are also actively seeking cooperation with Chinese intelligent driving companies to enhance their intelligence capabilities.

-Just as the news of Toyota investing in "China" was flying all over the sky, SAIC Volkswagen officially announced its cooperation with DJI.
+Just as the news of Toyota investing in "China" went to the rounds, SAIC Volkswagen officially announced its cooperation with DJI.
 The new Volkswagen Tiguan L Pro is equipped with an advanced intelligent driving solution from DJI.
-In fact, at the beginning of the year, FAW Volkswagen also announced that it would use the cost-around-7000-yuan 7V+100Tops inertial binocular pure visual smart driving solution from DJI on the new generation Passat.
+In fact, at the beginning of the year, FAW Volkswagen also announced that it would use the cost-around-7000-RMB 7V+100Tops inertial binocular pure visual smart driving solution from DJI on the new generation Passat.
 It is worth mentioning that DJI's intelligent driving solution emphasizes "Hybrid intelligence", which means that a large number of fuel vehicles can also enter the era of intelligent driving.

-According to media reports, Hyundai, a Korean brand, has already issued a mass-production node to at least one Chinese supplier.
+According to media reports, the Korean Hyundai motor has already issued a mass-production node to at least one Chinese supplier.
 It seems that whether it is German, Japanese, or Korean joint ventures, they all unanimously chose Chinese intelligent driving.

 This inevitably raises the expectation that after we win the electrification war, we also hope to win the intelligence war, thereby continuing to lead this round of the automobile revolution.